crescent-Kumaratunge/DroneProject/README.md

 here are some sample rest urls.

- 1) Get available drones- This GET method url will return all the drones which are in idle state, carries weight less than 500 and has a battery percentage more than or equal to 25.
+ 1) Get available drones- This GET endpoint will return all the drones which are in idle state, carries weight less than 500 and has a battery percentage more than or equal to 25.

   sample request url:http://localhost:8082/droneApi/getAvailableDrones